What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of broadcast, sound, and video technicians is projected to grow 21 percent from 2020 to 2030, much faster than the average for all occupations.
+Overall employment of broadcast, sound, and video technicians is projected to grow 2 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is about as fast as the average for all occupations.

 More companies are increasing their audio and video budgets so they can use video conferencing to reduce travel costs and communicate worldwide with other offices and clients.